laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Gestalt laws by seing it as conflicts between separate contexts time to awareness / explanatory gap

-topography
+topography {#sec:Maps}
 ----------

 ### fle

-figure: ME.
+![Figure 1: Figure 1: ME.
 In [@Khoei17], we propose a model of predictive processing in a topographic map.
 A) the model consists of a two-layered map: an input source target integrates information from visual sensors.
 This map represents both position and velocity, and we represent here a representation for a mono-dimensional variable.
 Using this belief (as represented here by the probability distribution function), it is possible to project this information to a second target layer that integrates information knowing a compensation for the delay.
 In that particular case, speed is positive and thus information of position is transported to the right.
 B) Response of a model compensating for a 100ms delay to a moving dot.
 Representation of the inferred probability of position and velocity with delay compensation as a function of the iterations of the model (time).
 Darker colors denote higher probabilities, while a light color corresponds to an unlikely estimation.
 In particular, we focus on three particular epochs along the trajectory, corresponding to the standard, flash initiated and terminated cycles.
 The timing of these epochs flashes are indicated by dashed vertical lines.
 In dark, the physical time and in green the delayed input knowing $\tau=100~ms$.
-See text for an interpretation of the result.
+See text for an interpretation of the result.](Khoei17.png){#fig:Khoei17}

 The flash-lag effect (FLE) is a visual illusion which is popular for its generality and simplicity.
 In its original form [@MacKay58], the